chelsejw/chelsejw/README.md

 ### [GA Declaration Helper](https://github.com/chelsejw/declare)

 An app that automatically sends health declaration forms for GA SG students via the Google Forms API every week.
+Using Express, React and Mongo Atlas (with Mongoose).